DataBiosphere/terra-cli/ADMIN.md

 setup different profiles that map to different billing accounts, and to grant access to users.

-Until that new service is build, Workspace Manager recognizes a single spend profile per deployment.
-This single spend profile corresponds to a SAM resource.
+Until that new service is build, Workspace Manager must hardcode spend profiles in its deployment.
+Each spend profile corresponds to a SAM resource, where the name of the resource is specified in the Workspace Manager deployment configuration (e.g. Helm charts) but needs to be setup and managed manually in SAM (i.e. there are no WSM endpoints for managing spend profiles, you have to talk to SAM directly).
-The name of this resource is specified in the Workspace Manager deployment configuration (e.g. Helm charts) but needs to be setup and managed manually in SAM (i.e. there are no WSM endpoints for managing spend profiles, you have to talk to SAM directly).
 The CLI provides convenience commands for this setup and management.

 Note that these commands are intended for admin users.
-In the context of spend, admin means a user who is an owner of the default spend profile resource.
+In the context of spend, admin means a user who is an owner of the target spend profile resource.

 #### Grant spend access